Make sure you know how to deal with snakes as they make their reappearance in the warmer months. Here's the basics.

 - Leave it alone.
 Snakes are not likely to chase you, so it’s best to leave them be.

-- If you see a snake inside, get all humans and pets out of the room immediately.
+- If you see a snake inside, get all people and pets out of the room immediately.
 Shut the door and fill the gap underneath with a towel, then call a professional snake catcher for assistance.

 - If you see a snake outside, watch where it goes.
 If it’s heading for the bush or an open paddock you probably won’t see it again.
 If it disappears into a shed or under a vehicle, then you may need to call a snake catcher.